 End Is Nigh: Avatar: The Last Airbender 2 Confirmed

-Yes, you read that correctly, book two of the Avatar The Last Airbender series will rear it’s ugly head with M. Night Shyamalan holding the reigns.
-I would not be so salty about this had Shyamalan admitted his failure and promised a much better film but instead he completely and utterly defends his first Avatar film.
-After years since the films release he still tells everyone that it was not his fault the movie crashed and burned but it was the fault of the critics and the viewers.
+Yes, you read that correctly, book two of the Avatar The Last Airbender series will rear its ugly head with M. Night Shyamalan holding the reigns.
+I would not be so salty about this had Shyamalan admitted his failure and promised a much better film but instead, he completely and utterly defends his first Avatar film.
+After years since the release of the film he still tells everyone that it was not his fault the movie crashed and burned but it was the fault of the critics and the viewers.